ReScience/ReScience-submission/article/article.md

 ## Correlations among species abundances

 Correlations among species abundances presented in Table 1 of the original article closely matched our reproduced correlations, calculated from the transformed data with zeros removed (figure @fig:corr_comp).
-Deviations between the original and reproduced correlations are relatively small (less than 0.072 units) and infrequent. **These may have resulted from us removing zeros after interpolation.
-Maybe we should check this.**
+Deviations between the original and reproduced correlations are relatively small (less than 0.072 units) and infrequent.

 ![Comparison of calculated correlations among species abundances in the original article and this reproduction.](figures/correlation_comparison.pdf) {#fig:corr_comp}